 Monica Kenney – “The Paleo View” Podcast Producer

 Monica joined the Paleo Parents Team through a desperate call for help from us.
 Up to the task of helping to manage and organize the chaos of communication during the launch of Beyond Bacon, she now has stepped into the roll of assisting with The Paleo View and show note preparation due to her expected arrival.
 Monica’s charisma, humor and down-right adorable smile (not to mention flattery) enamored Stacy to her – and if you enjoy this blog we probably have a bit in common… so I bet you’ll get a girl-crush on Monica soon, too!
-Make sure you follow her blog and social media noted below so you don’t miss a thing ♥
+Make sure you follow her on Instagram so you don’t miss a thing!

 Raised in a full-on hippy house, I was taught to love the land and the animals that feed from it.
 From old school hog butcherings to berry farm harvesting treks, my parents showed us that health began with food choices.
 However, my teen years brought me down a rebellious path with food and I began to struggle with the world of weight-gain, yo-yo diets, and eating in secret.
 It wasn’t until my husband nudged me in the direction of the Primal Blueprint that I learned how to break my unhealthy cycle.

 While pregnant with my son I ended up reintroducing the very things my body hated.
 However, when we began solids with our baby my lifelong education on eating for health clicked into place.
 My husband, who also struggled with weight issues since childhood, and I, made the choice to adopt the very lifestyle we wanted to give our son.
 We permanently kicked the grains, legumes, and excess sugar to the curb and never looked back.